Solid Waste Management

 Managing solid waste effectively requires a full understanding of the waste, the alternatives available, and the sources of the waste (private and public customers).

-How we do it: we first characterize the composition and current management of the solid waste.
+How we do it: we first characterize the composition and current management of solid waste.
 After characterizing the waste, we help the responsible agency optimize waste handling, first through waste prevention techniques, then by looking at materials recovery and recycling, composting, waste-to-energy, and landfilling alternatives.

 What does it include: cost assessments, market analyses, environmental and site assessments, and recommendations for technology and implementation.